Best Product Analytics Software for B2B SaaS in 2025

 Google Analytics 4: The familiar starting point

-The biggest advantage of GA4 is that it's free and your team probably already knows how to use it.
-The funnel analysis features work well for conversion funnel analysis, and the audience segmentation can help you segment users and identify different user behavior patterns across marketing channels.
+The platform excels at tracking events and can provide valuable insights into user behavior, especially for digital products with significant web components.
+GA4's funnel analysis features work well for conversion funnel analysis, and the audience segmentation can help you segment users and identify different user behavior patterns across marketing channels.

 Mixpanel: Deep behavioral tracking capabilities

-Mixpanel's retention analysis goes beyond basic "monthly active users" metrics.
-You can see how specific user actions (like completing your onboarding checklist or using a key feature) correlate with long-term engagement.
-This helps you identify which activities users perform that predict success and improve your overall activation rate.
+Mixpanel's retention analysis goes beyond basic monthly or weekly active user counts.
+The platform can show you how specific user actions (like completing your onboarding checklist or using a key feature) correlate with long-term engagement, helping you identify which activities users perform that predict success and improve your overall activation rate.

 Fullstory: Session replays reveal user struggles